“Don’t get jaded, you’re still living the dream.”

 I went to sleep that night alone, in a bed smelling of cigarettes, with no internet, TV, or anything other than my own mind to keep me company.

-What I mean by all this is, just because I travel instead of sitting behind a desk, it doesn’t mean that I don’t have the same exact problems as I always did.
+What I mean by all this is, just because I travel, instead of sitting behind a desk, doesn’t mean that I don’t have the same exact problems as I always did.
 In fact, they are often far worse.

 Things can and do go horribly amiss on the road, but that’s not what anyone talks about when posting uplifting quotes about following your dreams: